To find a Kentucky COVID-19 vaccination location near you, click here.

 There are 5 things you can do to support your child:

-- Take time to talk with your child about the COVID-19 outbreak.
+- Take time to talk with your child about the delta variant of COVID-19.
 Answer questions and share facts about COVID-19 in a way that your child can understand.

 - Reassure your child that they are safe.
 Let them know it is ok if they feel upset.
 Share with them how you deal with your own stress so that they can learn how to cope from you.

-- Limit your child’s exposure to media coverage of the event.
+- Limit your child’s exposure to media.
 Children may misinterpret what they hear and can be frightened about something they do not understand.

 - Help your child to have a sense of structure.
-Once it is safe to return to school or childcare, help them return to their regular activity.
+Help them, safely, return to their regular activity.